Edubr2020/RP_RecordClip_DLL_Hijack/README.md

-Remote DLL Hijack Vulnerability in Real Player
+Remote DLL Hijack Vulnerability in Real Player (CVE-2022-32291)

-The Player application and the Recording Manager are prone to a remote DLL hijack (binary planting) issue because of unsafe search for unexisting DLLs.
+The Player application (which is vulnerable upon starting Real Converter) and the Recording Manager are prone to a remote DLL hijack (binary planting) issue because of unsafe search for unexisting DLLs.
 To exploit the issue attackers would have to convince the target to open a media file from a WebDAV or SMB share.

 For Real Player prior to V.20.1.0.312: